-- Supporting funding for nonprofit and public agency specialized transportation programs: for operations, for replacement of aging vehicles, for adding new, accessible vehicles and for ensuring program safety and facility security. - Continuing RCTC administration of the Western Riverside Measure A Specialized Transportation Program at the best possible funding levels to fund responsive, costeffective and quality programs. - Actively promoting the availability of the FTA 5310 Elderly and Persons with Disabilities Transportation Program to encourage additional 5310 grant applications, with RCTC attention to a quality assurance role to help build strong, competitive applications competing in this state-wide funding pot. - Encouraging application to any new specialized transportation fund sources as with the Palo Verde Valley's successful experience with the Blythe Wellness Express, an FTA Ridesto-Wellness funded program. - Encouraging Measure A and 5310 Program grantees to participate in RCTC's Citizens and Specialized Transit Advisory Council, open to the general public, to remain informed about developing RCTC policy and funding opportunities of relevance to these programs.
+- Supporting funding for nonprofit and public agency specialized transportation programs: for operations, for replacement of aging vehicles, for adding new, accessible vehicles and for ensuring program safety and facility security. - Continuing RCTC administration of the Western Riverside Measure A Specialized Transit Program at the best possible funding levels to fund responsive, cost-effective and quality programs. - Actively promoting the availability of the FTA Section 5310 Elderly and Persons with Disabilities Transportation Program to encourage additional 5310 grant applications, with RCTC attention to a quality assurance role to help build strong, competitive applications competing in this state-wide funding pot. - Encouraging application to any new specialized transportation fund sources as with the Palo Verde Valley's successful experience with the Blythe Wellness Express, an FTA Ridesto-Wellness funded program. - Encouraging Measure A Specialized Transit Program and FTA Section 5310 Program grantees to participate in RCTC's Citizens and Specialized Transit Advisory Council, open to the general public, to remain informed about developing RCTC policy and funding opportunities of relevance to these programs.

-2.2 Grow capacity on specialized transport programs using technology and other tools, anticipating continued population growth.
+2.2 Grow capacity on specialized transportation programs, using technology and other tools to address continued population growth.